kufaii/nu-INSOMN/README.md

-# This is a fork of phase 2 project for public viewing
+# This is a fork of the phase 2 project for public viewing
 Since the original repo isnt available for the public, im creating this fork solely to showcase my past project Deployed but unmaintained version: [Deployed Version](https://yakufaii.web.app/login)

+# INSOMN
+A semi-anonymous forum for user to have a civilized freedom for chatting with another user

+## Key Feature
+- Username is auto random generated based on animal genus
+- Realtime post, comment and vote

 ## Stack Used
 ### Frontend